powsybl/powsybl-core/docs/simulation/security/index.md

   contingencyContext will contain contingencyId `c1`, contextType `ALL` and the state monitor will contain the id of the branch.

-### Limit reductions
+### Limit scalings

-Limit reductions can be specified in order to detect when a specific limit is **nearly** reached, without having to artificially modify the limit itself.
+Limit scalings can be specified in order to detect when a specific limit is **nearly** reached, without having to artificially modify the limit itself.
-For instance, with a limit reduction set to 95% for a limit of 1000 MW, the security analysis will flag a limit violation for any value exceeding 950 MW.
+For instance, with a limit scaling set to 95% for a limit of 1000 MW, the security analysis will flag a limit violation for any value exceeding 950 MW.

-Each limit reduction has its own criteria specifying for which limits and under what conditions it should be applied.
+Each limit scaling has its own criteria specifying for which limits and under what conditions it should be applied.
 These criteria can include:

 - the type of limit (current, active power or apparent power);
 - the use case (for monitoring only or also for applying remedial actions);
 - the contingency context (pre-contingency, after a specific contingency or after all contingencies, etc.);
-- the network elements targeted by the reduction (by ids, countries and/or nominal voltages);
+- the network elements targeted by the scaling (by ids, countries and/or nominal voltages);
-- which operational limits are affected by the reduction (permanent or temporary + acceptable duration).
+- which operational limits are affected by the scaling (permanent or temporary + acceptable duration).

-You can find more details about limit reductions [here](./limit-reductions).
+You can find more details about limit scalings [here](./limit-scalings).

 ## Outputs